jprante/elasticsearch-knapsack/README.rst

 Caution
 =======

-Knapsack is very simple and works without locking or snapshots.
+Knapsack is very simple and works without locking or index snapshots.
 So it is up to you to organize the safe export and import.
 If the index changes while Knapsack is exporting, you may lose data in the export.
 Do not run Knapsack in parallel on the same export.

 License